Diversity, Inclusion, and Equal Opportunity

 Increasing Transparency, Inside and Out

 In 2021 we made our Equal Employment Opportunity (EEO) statistics—which the U.S. Equal Opportunity Commission collects to ensure compliance with federal anti-discrimination laws—publicly available in our most recent ESG Download.
 We have also made significant advancements in our system of workforce analytics so that we can better understand our demographics and human capital management.
+In 2022, we released our first DEI data (synopsis) report.

 Reviewing Pay Equity